psychemedia/island-storynotes/odo.md

 p376-7
 At the expiration of this period, in the beginning of spring, ofthEnables, his first contention was with his uncle, Odo, bishop of Baieux.
-For when he, on his release from confinement, as I have related, had firmly established his nephew, Robert, in the duchy of Nor¬ mandy, he came to England, and received from the king the earldom of Kent.
-But when he saw every thing in the kingdom managed, not at his own pleasure, as formerly, for the adminis¬ tration of public affairs was now committed to William, bishop of Durham, moved with envy, he himself revolted from the king, and tainted many others by insinuating, that the kingdom be¬ longed to Robert, who was of gentler disposition, and whose youthful follies had been corrected by many adversities ; that William, delicately brought up, and overbearing from that ferocity of mind which was manifest in his countenance, would dare every thing, in defiance of right and equity : that it must soon come to pass, that they would lose the honours they had already obtained with so much difficulty: that nothing was gained by the father’s death, if those whom he had cast into prison, were to be killed by the son.
+For when he, on his release from confinement, as I have related, had firmly established his nephew, Robert, in the duchy of Normandy, he came to England, and received from the king the earldom of Kent.
+But when he saw every thing in the kingdom managed, not at his own pleasure, as formerly, for the adminis¬ tration of public affairs was now committed to William, bishop of Durham, moved with envy, he himself revolted from the king, and tainted many others by insinuating, that the kingdom be¬ longed to Robert, who was of gentler disposition, and whose youthful follies had been corrected by many adversities ; that William, delicately brought up, and overbearing from that ferocity of mind which was manifest in his countenance, would dare every thing, in defiance of right and equity : that it must soon come to pass, that they would lose the honours they had already obtained with so much difficulty: that nothing was gained by the father's death, if those whom he had cast into prison, were to be killed by the son.
 To this effect he used, at first, secretly to mutter, together with Roger Montgomerie, Galfrid, bishop of Coutances, with his nephew Robert earl of Northumberland, and others; afterwards they were more open in their clamours, repeating and disseminating them by letters and by emissaries.
 Moreover, even William, bishop of Durham, the confidential minister of the king had joined in their treachery.
 This was matter of great concern to William, it is said ; because, together with the breach of friendship, he was disappointed of the resources .of the distant provinces.
-Odo now carried off booty of every kind to Rochester, plundering the king’s revenues in Kent, and espe¬ cially the lands of the archbishop; breathing eternal hatred
+Odo now carried off booty of every kind to Rochester, plundering the king's revenues in Kent, and espe¬ cially the lands of the archbishop; breathing eternal hatred

 kings of England.
 377
 against him, because, he said, it was by his advice, that his A • & 1<>83 - brother had cast him into chains.
-Nor was this assertion false : William the for when William the Elder formerly complained to Lanfranc, Second ’ that he was deserted by his brother: “ Seize, and cast him into chains,” said he. “ What !” replied the king,.“ he is a clergy¬ man ?”
-Then the archbishop with playful archness, as Persius says, “ balancing the objection wifh uice antithesis’,” rejoined;.
+Nor was this assertion false : William the for when William the Elder formerly complained to Lanfranc, Second ' that he was deserted by his brother: “ Seize, and cast him into chains,” said he. “ What !” replied the king,.“ he is a clergyman ?”
+Then the archbishop with playful archness, as Persius says, “ balancing the objection wifh uice antithesis',” rejoined;.
 " you will not seize the bishop of Baieux, but confine the earl of, Kent.”
 Bishop Geoffry with his nephew, depopulating Bath, and Berkeley, and part of the county of Wilts, treasured up then- spoils at Bristol.
 Roger Montgomery sending out his army with the Welsh from Shrewsbury, plundered Worcestershire.
-They had now hoStilely approached Worcester, when the king’s soldiers who guarded it, relying on the blessing of bishop Wulstan, to whom the custody of the castle was committed, tboffgh few in number, dispersed this multitude ; and after wounding and killing many, took some of them prisoners.
+They had now hostilely approached Worcester, when the king's soldiers who guarded it, relying on the blessing of bishop Wulstan, to whom the custody of the castle was committed, tboffgh few in number, dispersed this multitude ; and after wounding and killing many, took some of them prisoners.
 Moreover, Roger Bigod at Norwich, and Hugo de Grentmeisnil at Leicester, each with their party, were plundering in their respective neighbour¬ hoods.
 In vain, however, did the whole power of revolt rage ■ against a man, who was deficient neither in prudence nor in good fortune.
 For seeing almost all the Normans leagued in one furious conspiracy, he sent alluring letters, summoning to him such brave and honest English as yet remained.
-And Complaining to them on the subject of his wrongs, he bound then) to his party, by promising them wholesome laws, a diminution of tribute, and free leave to hunt.’  ....
+And Complaining to them on the subject of his wrongs, he bound then) to his party, by promising them wholesome laws, a diminution of tribute, and free leave to hunt.'  ....